I made changes to my EC2 instance's sshd_config file. Now I can't access my instance using SSH. How do I resolve this?

-Note: If you use a store-backed instance or have instance store volumes containing data, the data is lost when you stop the instance.
-For more information, see Determining the root device type of your instance.
+Note: If you use a store-backed instance or have instance store volumes containing data, then the data is lost when you stop the instance.
+For more information, see Determine the root device type of your instance.

 3. Detach the Amazon Elastic Block Store (Amazon EBS) root volume (/dev/xvda or /dev/sda1) from your impaired instance.

 4. Attach the EBS volume as a secondary device (/dev/sdf) to the rescue instance.

 6. Run the lsblk command to view devices: